 DomVAshare:

 This vector denotes the domestic share of value added of gross value of output per sector.
-The diagonal matrix as described in the explanatory note and Francois/Manchin/Tomberger (2012), contains those shares on its diagonal.
+The diagonal matrix B, as described in the explanatory note and Francois/Manchin/Tomberger (2012), contains those shares on its diagonal.

 GXshare:

 Denotes the share of each sector in total exports per country based on the gross value of exports.
 See also Table 3 of Francois, Manchin, and Tomberger (2012).